KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
 6. Recommendation: Found `jshint` in file `jquery.js`: Replace "jshint" by "eslint".
+7. Recommendation: Found `new Date()` in file `jquery.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-9. Warning: No LICENSE file.
+10. Warning: No LICENSE file.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RecyclingCalendar by FatTony404](https://gitlab.com/FatTony404/MMM-RecyclingCalendar)